 How well did each side assess its own and the enemy's strengths and weaknesses?
 To what extent did civilian and military leaders correctly understand the nature of the war upon which they were embarking?
-How well did each belligerent understand the culture, society, values, religious practices, political system, military traditions, and military potential of its enemy?
+How well did each belligerent understand the cultural values, religious practices, political system, military traditions, and military potential of its enemy?
 How was that understanding reflected in war plans?
+Were plans based on assumptions of racial superiority over the enemy?
+Did planners objectively evaluate the enemy's capabilities, or were their assessments distorted by ethnic or racial bias?

 What planning process did each belligerent have?
 What kind of mechanisms did each have to integrate non-military instruments of power?
 To what extent did the planners think about strategic issues, not simply operational concerns?
 How did planners prioritize theaters and fronts?
 If allies were included in the planning process, how did their participation modify war plans?
-Was a serious effort made to study previous wars, and if so, how did it affect planning in grand strategy and theater strategy?
+Was a serious effort made to study previous wars, and if so, how did it affect planning?